1

 To thrive as a Fire Consultant, a thorough understanding of fire safety engineering, building codes, and risk assessment is essential, often supported by a relevant degree in fire protection engineering or a related field.
 Familiarity with fire modeling software, CAD tools, and certifications such as CFPS (Certified Fire Protection Specialist) are commonly required.
 Strong communication, analytical thinking, and project management abilities help consultants clearly relay recommendations and work efficiently with clients and regulatory bodies.
 These skills are critical to ensuring that fire safety strategies are effectively developed, implemented, and maintained to protect people and property.

-What is the difference between a fire engineer and a fire consultant?
+What is a fire consultant?

 More about Fire Consultant jobs